 - Pet loss support and counseling (caregiver support, anticipatory loss, grief and bereavement)

 - Assisting pet owners with making and processing difficult treatment and care decisions

 - Support during pet's palliative and hospice care

 For Veterinary Staff and Animal Care Professionals:

-- Grief support, psycho education, training, workshops on other relevant topics in veterinary medicine
+- Grief support, psycho education, seminars on other relevant topics in veterinary medicine